julian-klode/lingolang/docs/basics.md

 * The `switch` statement can use arbitrary expressions in cases
 * The `switch` statement can switch over nothing (equals switching over true)
-* Cases not fall through by default (no `break` needed), use `fallthrough` at the end of a block to fall through.
+* Cases do not fall through by default (no `break` needed), use `fallthrough` at the end of a block to fall through.
 * The `for` loop can loop over ranges: `for key, val := range map { do something }`

 #### Goroutines
-The keyword `go` spawns a new go-routine, a concurrently executed function.
+The keyword `go` spawns a new goroutine, a concurrently executed function.
 It can be used with any function call, even a function literal:

 ```go
 func main() {